sftpgo/docs/docs/installation.md

 Marketplace offerings are available in plans that correspond to our Starter and Premium [on-premises](https://sftpgo.com/on-premises){:target="_blank"} tiers.
 For advanced requirements, a private offer can be arranged to provide the full capabilities of the Ultimate tier.

+**Note**: For all SFTPGo Enterprise marketplace offerings, the license is included as part of the subscription; no separate license purchase is required.

 ### AWS

 SFTPGo Enterprise offerings on AWS Marketplace: